-- 2.4 The custody officer is responsible for the custody record's accuracy and completeness and for making sure the record or copy of the record accompanies a detainee if they are transferred to another police station.
-The record shall show the: - time and reason for transfer; - time a person is released from detention. - 2.5 A solicitor or appropriate adult must be permitted to inspect a detainee's custody record as soon as practicable after their arrival at the station and at any other time whilst the person is detained.
-Arrangements for this access must be agreed with the custody officer and may not unreasonably interfere with the custody officer's duties or the justifiable needs of the investigation. - Note: Paragraph 1.11A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee. - 2.6 When a detainee leaves police detention or is taken before a court they, their legal representative or appropriate adult shall be given, on request, a copy of the custody record as soon as practicable.
-This entitlement lasts for 12 months after release. - Note: Paragraph 1.11A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee. - 2.7 The detainee, appropriate adult or legal representative shall be permitted to inspect the original custody record once the detained person is no longer being held under the provisions of TACT section 41 and Schedule 8 or being questioned after charge as authorised under section 22 of the Counter-Terrorism Act 2008 (see section 15), provided they give reasonable notice of their request.
-Any such inspection shall be noted in the custody record. - Note: Paragraph 1.11A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee. - 2.8 All entries in custody records must be timed and identified by the maker.
+Access to the custody record for the purposes of this paragraph must be arranged and agreed with the custody officer and may not unreasonably interfere with the custody

+- officer's duties or the justifiable needs of the investigation.
+A record shall be made when access is allowed.
+This access is in addition to the requirements in paragraphs 3.4(b), 11.1 and 14.0 to provide information about the reasons for arrest and detention and in 14.4A to give the detainee written information about the grounds for continued detention when an application for a warrant of further detention (or for an extension of such a warrant) is made. - 2.6 When a detainee leaves police detention or is taken before a court they, their legal representative or appropriate adult shall be given, on request, a copy of the custody record as soon as practicable.
+This entitlement lasts for 12 months after release. - 2.7 The detainee, appropriate adult or legal representative shall be permitted to inspect the original custody record once the detained person is no longer being held under the provisions of TACT section 41 and Schedule 8 or being questioned after charge as authorised under section 22 of the Counter-Terrorism Act 2008 (see section 15), provided they give reasonable notice of their request.
+Any such inspection shall be noted in the custody record. - 2.8 All entries in custody records must be timed and identified by the maker.
 Nothing in this Code requires the identity of officers or other police staff to be recorded or disclosed in the case of enquiries linked to the investigation of terrorism.
 In these cases, they shall use their warrant or other identification numbers and the name of their police station, see Note 2A.
-If records are entered on computer shall also be timed and contain the operator's identification. - 2.9 The fact and time of any detainee's refusal to sign a custody record, when asked in accordance with this Code, must be recorded.
+Records entered on computer shall be timed and contain the operator's identification. - 2.9 The fact and time of any detainee's refusal to sign a custody record, when asked in accordance with this Code, must be recorded.